-- Outcomes will be addressed through lectures, readings, and class activities. - Outcomes will be assessed through exams, class activities, online discussions and projects.
+- Outcomes will be addressed through lectures, readings, and class activities. - Outcomes will be assessed through exams, homework assignments, class activities and projects.

 General Education Ratings

 • This course is rated "3" in the areas "Critical Thinking" and "Cultural Diversity" and "2" in the area of "Lifelong learning".